 3. Avoid Certain Foods: “Food Allergies” This can be a God sent for those that have chronic sinusitis.
 Many people have received great relieve and even cured their problem.
 Foods that are most known to cause problems are dairy products, wheat, eggs, chickens, ducks, chocolates, peanuts, bananas and corn.
 Avoiding foods that cause allergic reactions can be an easy but very effective natural sinus home remedy.To be sure which food group you may be allergic to, a diagnostic blood test is highly recommended.

 4. Avoid other Allergens: Such as dust mites and pollen.
 Keep your house as free from dust and pollutants as possible.
 Take extra care in your bedroom where you sleep.
-It is recommended that an air purifier with a Hepa filter such as the Alpine Air Purifiers.
+It is recommended that an air purifier with a Hepa filter.

 5. Turmeric: I like to think of these as the wonder spice.
 Turmeric has powerful compound known as curcumin that has many powerful health benefits that includes the ability to heal the sinus cavity and clear the airways due to its great anti-inflammatory abilities.